napari/napari/docs/explanations/rendering.md

 new `@thread_worker` interface for our thread pool.

-Loading into VRAM is a different story because it must happen in the GUI thread, at least that is our assumption while we are using OpenGL.
+Loading into VRAM is a different story because it must happen in the GUI thread, at least with OpenGL.
 Therefore we need to amortize the load over some number of frames.
 We will set a budget, for example 5 milliseconds.
-Each frame can spend that much time loading data into VRAM, it will spend the rest of the frame drawing as normal.
+Each frame can spend that much time loading data into VRAM then it can start drawing.
 In this case it's important that no single chunk takes more than 5 milliseconds to transfer.

 ![paging-chunks](images/paging-chunks.png)

-Viewed as a timeline the rendering thread render regularly spaced frames while in parallel IO and compute threads load data into RAM.
+Viewed as a timeline the rendering thread has regularly spaced frames while in parallel IO and compute threads load data into RAM.

 ![timeline](images/timeline.png)